 1. Seton Hall University

 There is no shortage of Christmas events at Seton Hall University.
-The season kicks off with a Tree Lighting Ceremony on Tuesday, December 1.
+The season kicks off with a Tree Lighting Ceremony during the first week of December.
 Throughout the weeks following, there is carol-singing, Crèche blessing, a pancake breakfast with Santa, Jazz Band Christmas Performance, Winter Ball, Lessons and Carols, University Christmas Party, and Young Alumni Christmas Party.
 Festivities abound and students will ring in the Christmas cheer during the two weeks leading up to Christmas Break.
-Also noteworthy at Seton Hall is the “12 Acts of Kindness” initiative, now in its second year.
+Also noteworthy at Seton Hall is the “12 Acts of Kindness”.
 This was originally inspired by nursing student Hillary Sadlon who spurred the SHU community to give unselfishly to others.
-Last year hundreds of simple and sincere acts of kindness lit up social media and motivated others to join the “12 Acts of Kindness” movement.
+Last year, hundreds of simple and sincere acts of kindness lit up social media and motivated others to join the “12 Acts of Kindness” movement.